-Yes, programmatic accreditation requires documentation that a student enrolled in a diagnostic medical sonography program be free from communicable diseases and is able to physically and mentally handle the requirements of the program.
-In addition, each clinical education center may require specific medical test results and exams be completed before the start of clinical education.
-Accepted students will receive a list of the specific medical requirements and their deadline dates.
+Yes, programmatic accreditation requires documentation that a student enrolled in a Sonography Program be free from communicable diseases and can physically and mentally handle the requirements of the program.
+In addition, each clinical site may require specific medical test results and exams be completed before the start of clinical education.
+Accepted students will receive a list of the specific medical requirements and deadlines.
 The cost of all medical tests is the responsibility of the student.

-When do classes start in the Diagnostic Medical Sonography Programs?
+When do classes start in the Sonography Programs?

-The Echocardiography and General Sonography programs begin in mid to late August.
+The Echocardiography and General Sonography programs begin in August.